Sponge1774/Sponge1774/README.md

 ### 👨‍💻 About Me

-I am a [Your Field of Study/Profession - e.g., Systems Analysis and Development student, professional in career transition, etc.] with a strong interest in [Your Areas of Interest - e.g., web development, data science, artificial intelligence, project management].
+I am a professional in career transition with a strong interest in web development, data science, artificial intelligence, project management.

 I'm at the beginning of my development journey, focused on acquiring new skills and knowledge to build a solid career in technology.
 Currently, I'm diving deep into [Technologies/Tools you are learning or have some contact with, e.g., Python, programming logic, SQL databases].